comingofflais-com/LLM-Moderator-for-wpForo/README.md

 Get control over your moderation ✊ ✊ ✊.
 Moderate at mere pennies.
 During testing the average cost per request is recorded at USD $0.00005 using the default prompt, with DeepSeek-v3.1.

 ## News
+ - Jan 28th, 2026 | new wpForo version 2.4.14 forces permission before deleting posts, I have not tested but this likely means the plugin breaks function on version 2.4.14.
+I am currently working on the premium graphs, moreover, I am also behind on other important projects after taking up this challenge.
+I will attend to this matter as soon as I get the chance.
  - Jan 2026 | Looking for beta testers.
 Join the Telegram group!

 ## Features